acronis/ui-component-library/packages/ui/src/components/button/button.md

 Button is an input that allows for user-triggered actions when clicked or pressed.

-This can be used for submitting forms, opening/closing dialogs, and much more.
+Use buttons for actions in forms, dialogs, and much more.

 It supports multiple variants, sizes, and states.

 ## Overview